Colinlucky/homework/homework8.md

 2.  how to ensure the quality of a software system
 ----------------
-As to this question,I think a good architecture is one of main factors to ensure the quality of a software ststem,on the other hand,the testing must be considered.The testing is a part of the SQA,so the quality assurance should focus on testing.Software testing is the most important thing from the customer's needs, the system issues sooner found that the lower the cost to correct the destructive smaller, so the system before the release of the system to be as much of a problem to find out , which means that there are plans.Software testing is generally divided into four steps:
+As to this question,I think a good architecture is one of main factors to ensure the quality of a software ststem,on the other hand,the testing must be considered.Software testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results